Tool Reference

 -

-Probe first — run a quick probe to get a fast read on the security surface.
+Surface scan first — run a quick surface scan to get a fast read on the security surface.
 This catches low-hanging fruit like leaked API keys, missing headers, and open paths.

 -

-Scan if needed — if the probe finds issues (or you want a deep test), run a full scan.
-This tests auth flows, access control, and business logic.
+Deep scan if needed — if the surface scan finds issues (or you want a thorough test), run a deep scan.
+This tests auth flows, access control, injection, and business logic.

 -